-- Control procedures and supervision of the adequacy and effectiveness of internal control systems and their adequacy to protect the company's assets, the integrity of its financial data, and the efficiency of its operations in their administrative, financial, and accounting aspects. - Preparing the annual internal audit work plan. - Evaluating the performance of executive management in implementing internal control systems. - The reasons for the failure to implement internal control (if any), the weaknesses in its application, or emergency situations that affected or may affect the company's financial performance, and the procedure that the company followed in addressing the failure to implement internal control.
+- Control procedures and supervision of the adequacy and effectiveness of internal control systems and their adequacy to protect the company's assets, the integrity of its financial data, and the efficiency of its operations in their administrative, financial, and accounting aspects. - Preparing the annual internal audit work plan. - Reasons for failure in implementing internal controls (if any), or weaknesses in their application, or emergency situations that have affected or may affect the company's financial performance, and the actions the company has taken to address the failure in implementing internal controls.